Across the Universe: Hindu Dharma and Western Creative Arts

 Applied Vedic Science – Basic (Jyotish)

-Applied Vedic Science – Basic (Jyotish) Course Content:
+Applied Vedic Science – Basic Jyotish

 This course provides a survey of the science and practice of Jyotish, through an overview of the key texts and contributions in the discipline.
 A primer text in Sanskrit which discusses the categories of this science and how they are interpreted to provide insights related to their influences at different levels is studied in this course.